 When you’re setting up a designated area for your puppy, choose a room in your home with low traffic.
 Choose a spot where the puppy will feel comfortable and can easily reach it.
 Make sure the floor is easy to clean.
 A dog toilet that is close to the bathroom is ideal.

 To set up a designated area for your puppy’s elimination, use newspaper or pet pee pads as a base.
 Or, you can purchase dog litter products from pet stores.
 You can also set up a sod box for your pup.
-When you’re ready to pad train your puppy, choose a suitable area and keep the door open so you can supervise your puppy while he eliminates.
+When you’re ready to pad train your puppy, choose a suitable area and keep the door open so you can supervise your puppy while he eliminates it.

-How to Use Wee-Wee pads
+How To Use Wee-Wee Pads

 The first step in pad training your puppy is to identify when it needs to go.
 Puppies usually need to go potty after eating, drinking, or playing.
 When you notice your puppy sniffing around the floor, pick it up and take it to the potty pad.
 During the first few days, a puppy may need to go potty every two to three hours, so it’s important to start bringing your puppy to the pad as early as possible.